UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _Archivists minimally arranged this addition.
 Box level information is not complete.
 Examination of all boxes in the addition may be necessary to access all relevant materials._

+#### We use this statement when creating collection-level records for unprocessed collections:
+_This summary description was created by Tierra Thomas in December 2019 to provide information about unprocessed materials in Wilson Special Collections Library._

 #### We use this statement to acknowledge separated published materials:
 _Published materials have been separated from the collection._